delnaz/Android_ToDoList/README.md

 Learning how to incorporate SQLite in the application along with making custom adapter was a challenge in the beginning.

+To import and build: Clone the repository and import the project into Android Studio

 ## License

     Copyright [yyyy] [name of copyright owner]